daniel-lxs/BotIt/README.md

 npm start
 ```

-The bot will scrape posts from the specified subreddit on Reddit according to the configuration file and post them on a kbin magazine.
+The bot will scrape posts from the specified subreddit on Reddit according to the configuration file and post them on a /kbin magazine or a Lemmy community.

 ## Development